theniwo/carddav2ldap/README.md

 - [ ] make setting up ldap structure automatic with variables
 - [ ] TZ
 - [ ] translate german comments to english
-- [ ] reformat readme and describe variables more clearly
+- [ ] reformat readme and describe variables more clearly as well as seperate variables for services